buttheadbob/MDK-SE/api/Sandbox.ModAPI.Ingame.IMyGridTerminalSystem.SearchBlocksOfName.md

 public void SearchBlocksOfName(string name, List<Sandbox.ModAPI.Ingame.IMyTerminalBlock> blocks, Func<Sandbox.ModAPI.Ingame.IMyTerminalBlock, System.Boolean> collect)
 ```

 Fills the provided list with the blocks reachable by this grid terminal system.
 This means all blocks on the same grid, or connected via rotors, pistons or connectors.
-The blocks must contain the given name in their name.

 ### Parameters